Para ver esta página en español, por favor presione el botón

 The Community Gallery features themed exhibitions that run for two to three month intervals and display the full breadth and depth of the art produced by local artists and artisans in Santa Fe and New Mexico.
 Themed exhibitions ensure that both contemporary and traditional work in all media are shown, creating more varied, interesting and vital exhibits.

-Potential participants will be selected from the archive based on the quality of their work, their contribution to the full breadth of the exhibit media, and the appropriateness of their work to the theme (if applicable).
-After receiving a portfolio, that portfolio will remain in the Community Gallery’s files for future consideration in any upcoming shows.
-There is no need to re-apply.
+Exhibitors will be selected based on the quality of their work, their contribution to the full breadth of the exhibit media, and the appropriateness of their work to the theme (if applicable).

 How Does the Community Gallery Operate?

 All work in the Community Gallery is for sale.
 Artists not represented by a gallery receive 60% of all sales and the City of Santa Fe keeps 40%.
 Artists who have exclusive representation contracts participate through their gallery.
 The representing gallery receives 70% of sales (to be split with the artist according to their own agreement) and the City of Santa Fe receives 30%.

 Community-wide call for exhibit theme ideas for the Community Gallery

 The City of Santa Fe Arts Commission Community Gallery seeks to be an engaging, dynamic showcase for local art.
 The Gallery brings art to the community as well as the community to art.
 In keeping with this spirit, the Gallery accepts theme proposal ideas for upcoming exhibits, allowing Santa Feans a hands-on role in developing exciting exhibits.
 Exhibits are currently being planned for summer 2019 and beyond.
 Theme ideas are accepted throughout the year.
 For more information, contact Rod Lambert, Community Gallery Manager at [bot protected email address] or call 505-955-6707.